Pixelguru26/Base-Libs/wiki/README.md

-Base Libs
+Base Libs Wiki
 ---

 Base libs is a collection of the most essential libraries - vectors, lines, math, etc - for game development in Lua.
-It is developed in active use, *for* active use and will be expanded and refined over time.
-My primary motives are usability, light weight on both storage and memory, and minimal waste of precious CPU cycles.
+This is its documentation on how to correctly use the libs included in Base Libs.

 Vec.lua
 ---